crd150/crd150.github.io/lab1.md

 This lab guide follows closely and supplements the material presented in Chapters 2, 4, 7 and 21 in the textbook [R for Data Science](http://r4ds.had.co.nz/index.html) (RDS).

-<p class="comment", style="font-style:normal">**Assignment 1 is due by 12:00 am, October 5th on Canvas.**  See [here](https://crd150.github.io/hw_guidelines.html) for assignment guidelines.
+<p class="comment", style="font-style:normal">**Assignment 1 is due by 11:59 pm, January 16th on Canvas.**  See [here](https://crd150.github.io/hw_guidelines.html) for assignment guidelines.
 You must submit an `.Rmd` file and its associated `.html` file.
 Name the files: yourLastName_firstInitial_asgn01.
 For example: brazil_n_asgn01</p>

 <div style="margin-bottom:25px;">
 </div>
 ## **A note on lab guides**
 \

 Lab guides are self-contained and self-guided.
-The expectation for each guide is to get through as much of it as possible during lab time.
-If you are unable to finish the guide during the lab, please complete it on your own.
-If you finish before the end of lab, start on the assignment.
-It is important that you do not skip guides as class material build on one another.
+The expectation for each guide is to get through all of it either on your own or collaboratively.
+If you finish the guide before the end of lab, start on the assignment.
+It is important that you do not skip guides as class material builds on one another. **You do not need to turn in labs.**

 <div style="margin-bottom:25px;">
 </div>